 What is Skull & Bones?

 We weren't sure what to think of Skull & Bones before Ubisoft's E3 2018 press conference, because at that point we only knew that it was a pirate ship game.
 Thanks to new info and our first look at gameplay, however, we now have a bit better of an idea.
 Skull & Bones is being developed primarily by Ubisoft Singapore, who has previously acted as a support studio for the Assassin's Creed franchise.
-Additional support is being provided by Ubisoft Chengdu, Blue Byte, Ubisoft Philippines, and Ubisoft Sofia.
+Additional support is being provided by Ubisoft Chengdu, Berlin, Blue Byte, Ubisoft Philippines, and Ubisoft Sofia.

 Skull & Bones is accurately described as all the ship battling parts of Assassin's Creed 4: Black Flag but without literally everything else.
 There's also possibly a touch of inspiration from Sea of Thieves.
 Either way, you get the picture.
 You're on a ship, and you're chasing down other ships for loot and gold.
 You're a pirate, baby.

 In a September 2020 update, Creative Director Elisabeth Pellen explains that the game has grown in scope and that more will be shared in 2021.

 Is there a story in Skull & Bones?

 No, not really.
 Well, not yet, anyway.
 Skull & Bones seems to be all about head-to-head naval warfare à la World of Warships.
 It's a style of game Ubisoft is becoming increasingly known for.
 Just as Rainbow Six: Siege and For Honor have little to no story elements in order to focus on a deep multiplayer experience, Skull & Bones is all about mastering all the arts of piracy.